0101010KingofCode0101010/universal-ad-bypasser/README.md

 ## ⚙️ Configuration

-You can power-up the script by editing it in the Tampermonkey dashboard.

--   `MANUAL_BLOCKLIST`: Add keywords here to stop a specific site's anti-adblock.
+-   `MANUAL_BLOCKLIST`: This is now your high-priority list.
+Add keywords or domains here that need to be blocked *instantly*.
--   `REMOTE_BLOCKLIST`: Change the URL to a different hosts file or adjust the update interval.
--   `CSS_SELECTORS_TO_HIDE`: Add CSS classes/IDs to hide empty ad boxes.
+-   `REMOTE_BLOCKLIST`: The URL for the main community list, loaded in the background.

 ## 🤝 How to Contribute

--   **Report a Site:** Find a website that defeats the script?
-Please [open an issue](https://github.com/0101010KingofCode0101010/universal-ad-bypasser/issues).
+-   **Report a Site:** Find a website that still gets through?
+[Open an issue](https://github.com/0101010KingofCode0101010/universal-ad-bypasser/issues).
+Your report helps make the script smarter.
 -   **Suggest Improvements:** Fork the repository and submit a pull request!

 ## 📄 License